dtoubelis/go-aqueue/README.md

 - AQueue can be gracefully closed from any thread and both reader and writer will exit with an error message instead of panic.
-- AQueue provides non-blocking methods for wrining to the queue and reading from it.
+- AQueue provides blocking as well as non-blocking methods for wrining to the queue and reading from it.
-- Some AQueue methods return `cancel()` function that can be used for implementing timeouts (i.e. in conjunction with `context.WithDeadline()` or `context.WithTimeout()`) or gracefully closing the queue on `context.Done()`
+- Some AQueue methods return `cancel()` function that can be used for implementing timeouts (i.e. in conjunction with `context.WithDeadline()` or `context.WithTimeout()`) or gracefully closing the queue on `context.Done()`.

 **Cons:**